 Which TRON tokens does Exodus support?

-Exodus Mobile and Desktop support TRON (TRX) and TRON TRC20 tokens.
+Exodus Mobile, Exodus Desktop, and Ledger in Exodus Mobile support TRON (TRX) and TRON TRC20 tokens.

 Exodus does not support TRC10 tokens, and Exodus Web3 Wallet does not support the TRON network.